thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ![](images/profile-page.jpg){.centered width=65%}

-All competition results in the WCA’s database are associated with a WCA ID, and this page provides access to all results for an individual competitor, along with other interesting results information.
+All competition results in the WCA's database are associated with a WCA ID, and this page provides access to all results for an individual competitor, along with other interesting results information.

 Delegates and WCA Staff with access rights can access the account page for a competitor by clicking the pencil icon on a profile page, or using the manage users tool.
 These individuals, plus competition organizers, can also access the account page via links provided on the registration tab of a competition.